ac3343/ac3343.github.io/README.md

 # Projects
-This repository contains all the porjects I have worked on.
+This repository contains all the projects I have worked on.